mochi/mochikit/doc/rst/MochiKit/Sortable.rst

         only if the Sortable is modified, after you dropped an element.

     ``tree``:
         Option for creating a Sortable tree.
-It's an experimental setting, that can be very slow with a few elements.
+It's an experimental setting, that can be very slow even with a few elements.
 You can customize its behaviour with the ``treeTag`` option, that defines the node used to make branches in your tree (that contains leaves).

     Other options are passed to the Draggables and Droppables objects created.
     Refer to :mochiref:`MochiKit.DragAndDrop` for more information.